bwinf/blockly-html/README.md

 # Blockly-HTML
-Blockly blocks and generators for HTML generation and a demo with live preview
+Blockly blocks and generators for HTML generation and a demo with live preview.

+The demo can be tested here: http://htmlbausteine.zgtm.de/

 <img src="example.png" width="500" alt="Screenshot" />